gdzig/godot-binaries/README.md

-# Godot Binaries
+# Godot Version

-Zig package manager distribution of Godot Engine binaries.
+Zig package manager distribution of Godot Engine binaries and header files.

 This repository automatically syncs Godot releases from [godotengine/godot](https://github.com/godotengine/godot) and exposes them as lazy dependencies for use in Zig projects.